lake-wg/authz/draft-ietf-lake-authz.md

 Note that OPAQUE_INFO is opaque when viewed as an information element in EDHOC.
 It is opaque to V, while the application in U and W can read its contents.

-* H_handshake is H(message_2, message_1), used to bind the voucher to the current EDHOC session.
+* H_21 is H(message_2, H(message_1)), used to bind the voucher to the current EDHOC session.
 It is computed using the EDHOC hash algorithm of the selected cipher suite SS specified in SUITE_I of EDHOC message_1.
-H_handshake is sent to W as part of the voucher request, see {{voucher_request}}.
+H_21 is sent to W as part of the voucher request, see {{voucher_request}}.

 * ID_CRED_I is the identifier of U transmitted via the voucher request.